Rayer Bazaar: Present condition

 To this day, Rayer Bazaar has become a densely populated area.
-The area is heavily polluted and the standard of living is very low there.
+The area is heavily polluted, and the standard of living is very low there.
 "The old pottery tradition is almost over.
 We can hardly find two or three potters in here".
 The tannery at Hajaribaag near the Rayer Bazaar Boddhobhumi is one of the main reasons for heavy pollution in the area; overpopulation has also created severe water problems there.
-But day by day this area is getting touch of modernity.
-Earlier there were dense slums but now many tall buildings have been built here.
-The slums here are constantly being demolished and apartments are being built.
+But day by day this area is getting a touch of modernity.
+Earlier there were dense slums, but now many tall buildings have been built here.
+The slums here are constantly being demolished, and apartments are being built.
 As a result, the quality of people living in this area has increased slightly compared to before.